 Trial Structure

 Figure 1 shows the timeline of one trial in the VLP task.
 On each trial the child saw two images of familiar objects on the screen for two seconds before the signer appeared.
 This allowed the child to inspect both images prior to the start of the sentence.
 Next, children saw a still frame of the signer for one second, which gave them the opportunity to orient to the signer prior to the sentence onset.
-The target was then presented, followed by a question and hold, which gave the child the opportunity to shift their attention to the target object.
+The target sentence was then presented, followed by a question and hold, which gave the child the opportunity to shift their attention to the target object.
 After the hold, the signer gave neutral, positive feedback to help maintain the children's focus throughout the task.
-Each trial lasted approximately seven seconds
+Each trial lasted approximately seven seconds.

 Linguistic and visual stimuli